Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Derwent Park - Lutana has 61 active public transport stops operating within its boundaries.
-These stops are exclusively served by buses, with a total of 85 individual routes connecting them.
-The combined weekly passenger trips facilitated by these routes amount to 9,421.
+These stops serve a mix of bus routes, totaling 85 individual routes that facilitate 9,421 weekly passenger trips combined.
+The area's transport accessibility is rated excellent, with residents on average located just 122 meters from the nearest transport stop.

 Frequently Asked Questions - Transport